Asbestos disposal can be a confusing topic. This blog aims to shed some light on this topic.

 We are based in Dorset, but our reach is Nationwide, and we at The Waste Group can provide Asbestos collection throughout the UK.

-If you have any questions with regards to asbestos, please call our office on: 0800 652 0160 Our knowledgeable and friendly staff will be able to assist you.
+If you have any questions regarding how to dispose of Asbestos safely, please call our office on: 0800 652 0160 Our knowledgeable and friendly staff will be able to assist you.